-In addition to Canaccord Genuity Group Inc., Mr. Harris is a director of the following public companies: Chartwell Retirement Residences (Chair), Colliers International Group Inc. (CIGI) and Route1 Inc. (Chair).
+In addition to Canaccord Genuity Group Inc., Mr. Harris is a director of the following public companies: Chartwell Retirement Residences (Chair), Routel Inc. (Chair) and Voxtur Analytics Corp.

-Sally Tennant, OBE, age 64, has been CEO of three banks: Kleinwort Benson (2011-2014), Schroders Private Banking (2002-2006) and Lombard Odier (UK) Ltd. (2007-2010) and the Chair of a fourth, Duncan Lawrie Ltd. She additionally has extensive experience of asset and wealth management as a former main board director of Gartmore plc, where she successfully built the global institutional division.
+Sally Tennant, OBE, age 65, is the founding partner of Acorn Capital Advisers, an independent wealth adviser, and has been CEO of three banks: Kleinwort Benson (2011-2014), Schroders Private Banking (2002-2006) and Lombard Odier (UK) Ltd. (2007-2010) and the Chair of a fourth, Duncan Lawrie Ltd. She additionally has extensive experience of asset and wealth management as a former main board director of Gartmore plc, where she successfully built the global institutional division.
 She has a total of 20 years running money at Gartmore, Morgan Grenfell and SG Warburg / Mercury Asset Management.
 Ms. Tennant also co-launched a hedge fund, Beaumont Capital, and has deep experience of dealing with multigenerational families and family businesses in a wide range of ways, from sitting on the board of a large family holding company, Waypoint Capital, to working for a multigenerational family owned bank, Lombard Odier; and advising numerous ultra high new worth families.
 She has extensive chair, non-executive and remuneration chair experience in the unquoted and private equity space.
-Ms.
+Ms. Tennant is a director of Hargreaves Property Holdings Ltd.